nakshatra-nahar/eth-parser/Readme.md

 ### 2. Verify Go Installation

-Ensure Go is installed and accessible:
+Make sure Go is installed:

 ```bash
 go version
 ```

-### 3. Review Project Structure
+### 3. Review the Project Structure

-The project consists of the following files:

-- `main.go`: Contains the `main` function and sets up the HTTP server.
+- `main.go`: Initializes the application and sets up the HTTP server.
-- `parser.go`: Implements the `Parser` interface and the `EthereumParser` struct.
+- `parser.go`: Contains the Ethereum parser logic.
 - `transaction.go`: Defines the `Transaction` struct.
-- `rpc.go`: Contains functions for interacting with the Ethereum JSON-RPC API.
+- `rpc.go`: Handles communication with the Ethereum JSON-RPC API.
-- `utils.go`: Provides utility functions like `hexToDecimal` and `calculateTransactionFee`.
+- `utils.go`: Provides utility functions for data conversion and fee calculation.

 ## Usage

 ### Running the Application

-You can run the application directly using `go run` or build it into an executable.
+You can run the parser using `go run` or build it into an executable.

 #### Option 1: Run Directly